jxfuller1/Extended-QTableView/README.md

 Features left to finish:

-1) Connecting to SQL database to retrieve and write to as data is changed or checkboxes checked  ---- (Overall 30% finished)
+1) Connecting to SQL database to retrieve and write to as data is changed or checkboxes checked  ---- (Overall 30% finished) (i haven't uploaded the code i have for this just yet, it will also contain an extra file for the SQL functions)

      Implementing this in 3 phase